QuanMa722/QuanMa/README.md

 ***

-## A learner with research interests in big data, data science, and public opinion analysis.
+## A learner with research interests in big data, data science and public opinion analysis.

 ***